-Take practical steps, be available for interviews and use photos and images to help get your story picked up in the media.
+Take practical steps, be available for interviews and use photos and images to help get your story picked up by the media.

-This will be critical to tracking your media contacts, notes from your various meetings, and references to coverage of relevant AOD issues over time.
 It will also help you track the amount of time you spend on media and make sure you don’t double up on pitching stories.
-It’s best if one person from your team to be responsible for updating this database, and does this on a regular basis.
+It’s best if one person from your team is responsible for updating the database and does this regularly.

-You will need someone to speak for the group – decide who that is.
+You’ll need someone to speak for the group so decide who that is.
 It’s generally best to have just one spokesperson.
-Yes, they will become the face of the group, but it keeps the message consistent.
+Having only one spokesperson may mean they become the face of the group, but it also helps keep the message consistent.
 It’s not about being a star, it’s about who’s the most effective in engaging both the media and your target audience.

 For example, “This group has been created to work with the local community to prevent harm from ‘ice’ by working with young people and connecting them with mentors.
 The evidence shows us this is the best approach.”

-You may need to tailor the story to different audiences, but retain your core message.
+You may need to tailor your story to different audiences but stick to your core message.

-Newspapers will always want a photo and radio will need someone to talk to: both the spokesperson and generally also participants involved in your program.
-So make sure you have people who are willing and available.
+Newspapers will always want a photo and radio will need someone to talk to.
+They’re looking for the spokesperson and often the participants involved in your program.
+So, make sure you have people who are willing and available.

 If you commit to doing a story, you must follow through.
 Never leave a journalist with a blank space or ‘dead air’.

-If people are feeling uncomfortable about being identified, there are creative ways for photos to be taken that ensure people’s anonymity.
+If people are feeling uncomfortable with their photo being used, there are creative ways for photos to be taken to protect their identity.

-Prior to an interview, consider what you’re going to say beforehand: particularly if it’s controversial or ‘live-to-air’.
+Before an interview, think about what you’re going to say and prepare ahead, particularly if it could be controversial or ‘live-to-air’.

-Write down the three top messages you want to convey and always bring it back to these points no matter what you are asked.
-You control the interview not the other way round.
+Write down the top three messages you want to get across and always try to bring the interview back to these points no matter what you’re asked.
+You control the interview, not the other way round.
 You obviously don’t want to come across as ignoring the journalist’s questions, but always try to weave your message in the answer.

 It’s virtually impossible to re-establish trust.
 If you don’t know the answer, say you’ll have to check and come back to the journalist.
 Be careful using statistics or quoting other people – double check your source, don’t just repeat what you’ve heard.

 If you can, include a ‘call to action’ for the audience.
-Even if it’s simply to visit your website or join your group, read or share information on Facebook.
+Even if it’s simply to visit your website, join your group or read and share information on Facebook.

-Make sure it’s appropriate.
-For example, don’t send in a picture of your day at the pub when you’re talking about alcohol prevention.
+Make sure the photos you provide to media outlets are appropriate.
+For example, don’t send in a picture of you at the pub when you’re talking about alcohol prevention.

-Ask the media outlet for a copy of the interview, and save each.
+Ask the media outlet for a copy of the final story and save them.
 Take the time to review your media coverage and consider changes if it didn’t go as you wanted it to.
 Log all the information in your database.